CHAVI-India/SATHI/Result UI for HCP.md

 Top Left card (2/3rd of the width in wide display):
  - Questionnaires available for the patient, number of submissions for the questionnaire, last date of submission
+ - The latest submitted questionnaire(s) will be shown in the page together.
+That is if the patient submits response to two questionnaires then the responses from the latest submission of both these questionnaires is to be shown by default.
+The responses will be used in the sections below (Topline results and Item wise reuslts).
  - Option to navigate to a specific submission (by date and submission).
 Note if a different submission date is selected then the display will change accordingly below.

 **Component**: `QuestionnaireOverviewCard`